 Phase I of Ivey's new building complete.
 Throughout the late summer and early fall, many staff members and some graduate students move into the new building permanently.

-Ivey's MSc wins the CEMS school of the year, awarded to the business school that has the best student evaluations overall, measuring the effectiveness of the CEMS Masters in Management (MIM) academic program, career, and program services.
+Ivey's MSc wins the CEMS school of the year, awarded to the business school that has the best student evaluations overall, measuring the effectiveness of the CEMS Master in International Management (MIM) academic program, career, and program services.

 Robert (Bob) Kennedy begins his role as the ninth dean of the Ivey Business School.